bbbbbr/gimp-tilemap-gb/README.md

 ## Usage / Cautions:
  * Work on an 8x8 grid.
 It will save you time, trouble and ROM size later on.
+ * Available tile sizes are: 8x8, 8x16, 16x16, 32x32
- * Exported C Source / GBM Map Tilesets *always* use a tile size of 8x8 pixels, and the source image should be an even multiple of the tile size
+ * The source image should be an even multiple of the tile size.
- * Exported GBR tilesets should have an image width of 8, 16 or 32 pixels.
-Tile size width and height will auto set to be the same as the image width.
-This means 8x16 is not currently supported.
-(Maybe a dialog selecting export size later).
+ * While C Source / GBM Maps can export to all tile sizes, working with 8x8 is sometimes most practical for hardware (unless set up for meta-tiles).
  * Exported GBR should have no more than 4 colors (DMG) or 32 colors (CGB)
  * In CGB mode the 32 color palette is broken up into 8 separate, consecutive sub-palettes of 4 colors each
  * When exporting in CGB mode, tiles *should not* use colors from more than one sub-palette at a time.
-Export will fail if they do, unless "Ignore CGB Palette Errors" is enabled.
+Export will fail if they do, unless one of the following is enabled:
+   * "Ignore CGB Palette Errors"
+   * "Try to Repair Palette Errors" are enabled.
  * The only metadata preserved across import and later re-export for GBR / GBM files are the Tile/Map Export Settings.
-Other data such as recently used files, etc is not currently preserved when exporting back out.
+Other data such as recently used files, etc are not currently preserved when exporting back out.
 (Maybe later).
  * If you export using this path: GIMP -> GBTD or GBMB -> C source, then you'll need to set up the export options for GBTD (path, tiles to export, etc) and GBMB (path, location format, etc).
+Some, but not all, of them will be pre-populated.

 ## Quick instructions: